katevision/KateS/_portfolio/portfolio-2.md

 </details>

 To provide a more detailed view of category performance, I analyzed revenue, order volume, and average order value by year, along with their year-over-year growth rates.
-This approach makes it possible to assess not only overall growth trends but also the factors driving those changes.
+Category performance is evaluated on an annual basis using three key metrics: revenue, order volume, and average order value (AOV).
+Year-over-year (YoY) growth rates are calculated for each metric to identify changes in sales performance and distinguish whether growth is driven by higher demand, increased transaction values, or both.

 <details markdown="1">